-- (1) The C.R.O. shall make available to every member nomination packages not fewer than twenty (20) days before the nomination deadline as set out in Section 17, and shall advertise the availability of these in not fewer than three (3) editions of the student newspaper before the nomination deadline. - (2) The C.R.O shall produce nomination packages which shall contain, at minimum - a. complete and current copies of this bylaw and the Judiciary of the Students' Union Bylaw; - nomination papers soliciting the name, contact information, and student identification number of the proposed nominee, the position the nominee wishes to contest, and - i. for Executive and Board of Governors elections, nominations papers soliciting the names, faculties, years, signatures, and student identification numbers of at least fifty (50) and at most one hundred (100) members as nominators;
+- (1) The C.R.O. shall make available to every member nomination packages not fewer than twenty (20) days before the nomination deadline as set out in Section 17, and shall advertise the availability of these in not fewer than three (3) editions of the student newspaper before the nomination deadline. - (2) The C.R.O shall produce nomination packages which shall contain, at minimum - a. complete and current copies of this bylaw and the Judiciary of the Students' Union Bylaw; - b. nomination papers soliciting the name, contact information, and student identification number of the proposed nominee, the position the nominee wishes to contest, and - i. for Executive and Board of Governors elections, nominations papers soliciting the names, faculties, years, signatures, and student identification numbers of at least fifty (50) and at most one hundred (100) members as nominators; - ii. for General Faculties Councillor and Students' Union Councillor nominations papers soliciting the names, faculties, years, signatures, and student identification numbers of at least ten (10) and at most twenty (20) members registered in the same faculty as the nominee as nominators: - c. contact information for the C.R.O. and D.R.O.s: - d. the time, date, and location for the candidates meeting. - (3) Valid nomination packages shall contain - a. a signed acceptance of the nomination by the proposed nominee; - b. a signed letter from the proposed nominee's faculty confirming that he/she is in good academic standing under University regulations;

-- ii. for General Faculties Councillor and Students' Union Councillor nominations papers soliciting the names, faculties, years, signatures, and student identification numbers of at least ten (10) and at most twenty (20) members registered in the same faculty as the nominee as nominators; - c. contact information for the C.R.O. and D.R.O.s; - d. the time, date, and location for the candidates meeting; - e. the building code limits on banner size.
-In the absence of an upper limit, the C.R.O. will specify a size deemed appropriate - (3) Valid nomination packages shall contain - a. a signed acceptance of the nomination by the proposed nominee; - b. a signed letter from the proposed nominee's faculty confirming that he/she is in good academic standing under University regulations; - c. a statement, signed by the proposed nominee, identifying the name under which he/she wishes to appear on the ballot, and - i. for Executive and Board of Governors nominees, papers soliciting the names, faculties, years, signatures, and student identification numbers of at least fifty (50) members identifying themselves as nominators as well as a fifty dollar (\$50.00) deposit in the form of cash or a certified cheque or money order payable to the Students' Union, - ii. for General Faculties Councillor and Students' Union Councillor nominees, papers soliciting the names, faculties, years, signatures, and student identification numbers of at least ten (10) members registered in the same faculty as the nominee as nominators; - (4) Candidates who are registered in Open Studies are exempt from 18(3) (c) (ii).
+- c. a statement, signed by the proposed nominee, identifying the name under which he/she wishes to appear on the ballot, and - i. for Executive and Board of Governors nominees, papers soliciting the names, faculties, years, signatures, and student identification numbers of at least fifty (50) members identifying themselves as nominators as well as a fifty dollar (\$50.00) deposit in the form of cash or a certified cheque or money order payable to the Students' Union, - ii. for General Faculties Councillor and Students' Union Councillor nominees, papers soliciting the names, faculties, years, signatures, and student identification numbers of at least ten (10) members registered in the same faculty as the nominee as nominators; - (4) Candidates who are registered in Open Studies are exempt from 17(3) (c) (ii).